 - Separate the egg whites into a bowl or liquid measuring cup.
 The best practice is to separate the egg whites one-by-one into a small bowl, transferring the whites to your larger bowl or measuring up as you go.
 This way there's no heartache if a yolk breaks.

-- Pour the egg whites, cream or tartar, salt, and vanilla into the CLEAN bowl of your stand mixer fitted with a paddle attachment.
+- Pour the egg whites, cream or tartar, salt, and vanilla into the CLEAN bowl of your stand mixer fitted with a whisk attachment.
 Run on low then increase speed to medium-high.

 - Once the egg whites become frothy you can sprinkle the remaining sugar in a tablespoon at a time.
 It's VERY important to add the sugar in slowly with the mixer running, if you dump it in too fast you'll never get a thick, luscious meringue.